 In a few weeks, the bears would move to the beaches and rivers to catch Salmon, but this first week of July, they feasted on sedge and were unconcerned with humans.

-We sloshed across a shallow stream and encountered a large bear that did not get the memo.
-His angry eyes and flashing teeth said he dis not approve of us, Air Bear Tours, or any group of intruders into his territory.
+We waded a shallow stream and encountered a large bear that plainly did not want us in his realm.
+His angry eyes and flashing teeth said he did not approve of us, Air Bear Tours, or any group of intruders into his territory.
 The giant grizzly stood on its hind legs frightening even Ben.
-Then began pacing back and forth in front of us, huffing and spitting while zig- zagging closer and closer.
+He then began pacing back and forth in front of us, huffing and spitting while zig- zagging closer and closer.

-and the fact that Ben carried no gun or bear spray, only a flare.
-I wondered if we had done a complete job of washing the Sockeye Salmon scales from our recently purchased Orvis adventure pants and parkas.
-Happlily, Mr. grouchy bear grew tired of us and let us pass.
+I thought of the fact that Ben carried no gun or bear spray, only a flare.
+I wondered if we had done a complete job of washing the prior day of fishing Salmon scales from our pants and parkas.
+Happily, Mr. grouchy bear grew tired of us and let us pass.

 Racing heart beats and razor sharp situational awareness made the time pass quickly.
 The three hours